Nuclei-Software/nuclei-tool-guide/source/toolchain/llvm/intro.rst

 .. note::

-    The LLVM is implemented based on the upstream version.
+    The LLVM toolchain is implemented based on the upstream version.
 Many features can be referenced in the official LLVM documentation: https://llvm.org/docs/.
-Local documentation is also available under ``gcc/share/doc`` within the toolchain directory.
+Please refer to the corresponding LLVM release version in the documentation for accurate details.
+Local documentation is also available under ``gcc/share/doc/llvm/docs/html`` within the toolchain directory.

 Extensions Support
 ==================